-IPVanish offers strong encryption and lots of privacy positives such as first-party DNS servers and a VPN killswitch.
+IPVanish offers strong encryption and lots of privacy positives such as first-party DNS servers and a VPN kill switch.
 It doesn’t even collect basic connection metadata, making it a true zero-logs VPN.
-Customer support is fairly basic but packs in a lot of useful information, and a recent update has introduced a 24/7 live chat feature.

 Pricing & Deals